IanMarteens/Austra/README.md

 * The lexical scanner should be rewritten.
 I'm sure there's a lot of index checking going on in the dark.
 But I cannot use spans, or pointers, or managed references, or whatever as long as the scanner is programmed as an iterator.
 * A reasonably good desktop application is needed.
 * Both the REPL and any desktop app, should have control on formatting output and sending it to external files (Excel, JSON, CSV).
 It could be interesting formatting some kind of outputs to C# format.
+* Parameterized definitions, that is, actual functions.
+* Connectors, to access external data sources with real time series, such as stock prices, meteorological data, etc.

+In fact, we already have code for storing series in SQL Server, and it will be added to the repository in the near future, after some cleaning.

 The library, of course, must be also expanded: